pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 }, [index, navigate]);
 ```

-Notice that there are three buttons: back, edit, and delete.
-You'll build out, edit and delete shortly.
+Notice that this view also has three buttons: back, edit, and delete.
+You'll build-out edit and delete shortly.

 A user can use the back button in the browser.
-Why would you want to include a specific button that goes 'back'?
+Why would you want to include a specific " back " button?

 ## New

-When you think of your users, they want to create a color and then want to see the success that their color has been created.
+When you think of your users, when they want to create a color, they also want to see the success that their color has been created.
 So the flow will be:

 - A user fills out the create form.
 - Presses the submit button.